doritoes/AI-PC-Labs/Captcha_Solver/4_Train_Model.md

     - Watch Task Manager > Performance > CPU
     - You should see all 20 threads engaging as it generates and processes the images

+NOTE The script reports the "loss".
+It's the "Error Score" or the "Difference between the AI's guess and the truth."
+In cybersecurity terms, it's like a lock-picking simulator.
+The more you practice, the fewer mistakes you make.
+- Expected to go down in each succeeding epoch
+- You should see a significant drop between Epoch 1 and Epoch 2, with the decrease becoming smaller (plateauing) as it reaches Epoch 5

 ## Save Model
 export the trained weights as .pth or .h5 file